Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

-Figure~\ref{fig:mae_arb} shows the prediction results for the MAE of $\widetilde{R_D}$.
-Overall, the model achieved the mean MAE of 6.6.
-This value is comparable to the mean MAE of 6.7 for sinusoidal predictions achieved in Section~\ref{sine}, demonstrating that generalization to arbitrary non-sinusoidal waveforms is successfully achieved.
-Furthermore, it is worth noting that the MAE for the time-averaged $\overline{R_D}$ is even lower at 3.0, for the dataset with $R_D$ ranging from -1\% to 23\%.
+Figure~\ref{fig:mae_arb} shows the prediction results for the $\mathrm{MAE}(\widetilde{R_D})$.
+Unlike the sinusoidal-waveform results in Figs.~\ref{fig:loss} and \ref{fig:combination}, the results for the arbitrary waveforms in Fig.~\ref{fig:mae_arb} show a discontinuous distribution, because the waveform is not uniquely determined by $A_{\mathrm{acc}}$ and $T^*$ alone.
+Overall, the model achieved the $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ of 6.6.
+This value is comparable to the $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ of 6.7 for sinusoidal predictions achieved in Section~\ref{sine}, demonstrating that generalization to arbitrary non-sinusoidal waveforms is successfully achieved.
+Furthermore, it is worth noting that the $\widehat{\mathrm{MAE}(\overline{R_D})}$ is even lower at 3.0, for the dataset with $R_D$ ranging from -1\% to 23\%.

+To further assess the predictive performance for an individual case, the spectrum of the predicted bulk velocity was examined.
+Figure~\ref{fig:spectrum} shows the power spectrum of $u_b$ for a representative double-peaked waveform, which corresponds to the waveform shown later in Fig.~\ref{fig:ptd}.
+The ML model captures the two dominant spectral peaks associated with the double-peaked pressure-gradient waveform reasonably well, indicating that the principal response of the bulk velocity is reproduced.
+In contrast, the agreement deteriorates in the high-frequency range, where the ML prediction exhibits larger deviations from the DNS result.
+A similar tendency is also found in the sinusoidal cases, as reflected in the oscillatory behavior seen in part of Fig.~\ref{fig:ub_tw}, which appears at a scale comparable to the sequence length of the LSTM.

 A detailed evaluation is performed to verify the hypothesis underlying the generalization strategy illustrated in Fig.~\ref{fig:strategy}, which posits that the prediction capability depends on ``local temporal similarity'' to the training data.
 Specifically, it is hypothesized that the prediction error corresponds to the deviation of the instantaneous pulsating behavior relative to the training data.
 To quantitatively evaluate this deviation for arbitrary non-sinusoidal waveforms, we introduce the pulsating trajectory difference (PTD).
 The PTD is defined as the phase-averaged Euclidean distance between a point on the trajectory of test data and its nearest neighbor in the training data: